Kvass: Lithuania

 In Lithuania, kvass is known as gira and is widely available in bottles and drafts.
 The first written records of kvass and kvass recipes in Lithuania appeared in the 16th century.
 Many restaurants in Lithuania make their own kvass, which they sell on the premises.
 Some brands of mass-produced Lithuanian kvass are also sold on the Polish market.
 Strictly speaking, gira can be made from anything fermentable—such as caraway tea, beetroot juice, or berries—but it is made mainly from black bread, or barley or rye malt.
+In rural Lithuania, gira was traditionally made using ingredients like rye flour, bread, apples, or berries.
+The simplest version was made by fermenting dried bread or bread crusts along with dried apples, then pouring hot water over the mixture.
+Another method involved using sprouted, dried, and ground rye malt, which was mixed with hot water and yeast to ferment.
+In Žemaitija, people would make gira by first brewing beer and then boiling the leftover malt with water, yeast, hops, and sugar.
+They would also simmer juniper or rowan berries multiple times, changing the water between each boil, and leave it to ferment for several days.
+In Aukštaitija, gira was sometimes used as an ingredient in soups.